 In the first half of the 20th century, the onset of menopause was welcomed by many women as a release from continuous pregnancies caused by unprotected intercourse.
-With effective contraception and the social trend of delaying child birth till late thirties or even forties many women find themselves subfertile towards the time and would want to try conceiving till or even after menopause.
+With effective contraception and the social trend of delaying childbirth till the late thirties or even forties many women find themselves subfertile towards the time and would want to try conceiving till or even after menopause.
 Utilizing the continuous advances in assisted reproduction technologies, physicians are now able to achieve conception in many couples who would have been incapable of doing so a few decades ago.

 A woman’s reproductive age, once a dictate of nature, has now been artificially extended.
 The reported success of oocyte donation to older women makes pregnancy feasible in virtually any woman with a normal uterus, regardless of the age or absence of ovaries and ovarian function.
 With many of their career responsibilities behind them, older parents often have more time available to devote to raising their children.
 With the improved standard of living and increase in life span, a woman who becomes a mother at 50 could raise a child for much longer than was true before.

 Egg donation is one of the newest forms of family building and many of these couples are able to conceive a child who is genetically related to one of them.
-The intended parents attempt to achieve a pregnancy using male partner’s sperm and eggs provided by an oocyte donor.
+The intended parents attempt to achieve a pregnancy using the male partner’s sperm and eggs provided by an oocyte donor.

 Pregnancy complications in older women It is important to pay attention to pregnancy complications in older women.
 Some of the common risk factors are increased propensity to develop hypertension, gestational diabetes, preterm delivery, cardiovascular complications, risks related to multiple pregnancy and operative delivery.